-• Certificate Free Sale: Is a document issued by the sanitary authority of the country of origin certifying that the product has sanitary authorization to be sold in the country, establishing the approval conditions (includes, quantitative and qualitative formula), this document has to come with the product from origin.
+b) Certificate Free Sale: This is a document issued by the U.S. State Departments of Agriculture where the product is from.
+It certifies that the product has sanitary authorization to be sold in the country and establishes the approval conditions.
+This document must be issued in the United States and accompany the product/shipment from its origin.